-Note—For the purposes of section 12 of the Building Regulation 2006, the land identified within the Bushfire overlay on the Bushfire overlay map are 'designated bushfire prone areas'.
+Note—For the purposes of section 7 of the Building Regulation 2021, the land identified within the Bushfire overlay on the Bushfire overlay map are 'designated bushfire prone areas'.

-Note—For 8.2.5.1(2)(f) to (i) is applicable only to the Ferny Grove—Upper Kedron neighbourhood plan (Cedar Creek south precinct/NPP-001).
+Note—For 8.2.5.1(2)(e) to (i) is applicable only to the Ferny Grove—Upper Kedron neighbourhood plan (Cedar Creek south precinct/NPP-001).
 Refer to the State Planning Policy: Natural hazards and resilience for definition.

-Editor’s note—Sub-categories cited in 8.2.5.1(2)(f) to (i) only apply in Cedar Creek south precinct (Ferny Grove—Upper Kedron neighbourhood plan/NPP–001) in accordance with the Minister’s conditions dated 28 May 2018.
+Editor’s note—Sub-categories cited in 8.2.5.1(2)(e) to (i) only apply in Cedar Creek south precinct (Ferny Grove—Upper Kedron neighbourhood plan/NPP–001) in accordance with the Minister’s conditions dated 28 May 2018.